dbafromthecold/dockerdeepdive/slides.md

 ## What is Compose?
 <!-- .slide: style="text-align: left;"> -->
 "Compose is a tool for defining and running multi-container Docker applications.
-With Compose, you use a YAML file to configure your application`'s services.
+With Compose, you use a YAML file to configure your application`s services.
 Then, with a single command, you create and start all the services from your configuration."<br>
 <font size="6"><a href="https://docs.docker.com/compose/">docs.docker.com/compose</a></font>